Rakarake/ShardPort/README.md

 `nix build` produces 'result', 'result/bin' contains all Shard and all resource files and can be distributed.
 Note that your working directory must be the same as these files.
+Note that it is not optimal to use `nix run` for development, as it builds a clean project.

 # Adding more asset folders
 If you want more folders in 'Assets', you need to specify those in